nodejs/node/doc/api/buffer.markdown

 * `sourceEnd` Number, Optional, Default: `buffer.length`

 Copies data from a region of this buffer to a region in the target buffer even if the target memory region overlaps with the source.
-If `undefined` the `targetStart` and `sourceStart` parameters default to `0` while `sourceEnd` defaults to `buffer.length`.
+If `undefined`, the `targetStart` and `sourceStart` parameters default to `0` while `sourceEnd` defaults to `buffer.length`.